Fly-CL: A Fly-Inspired Framework for Enhancing Efficient Decorrelation and Reduced Training Time in Pre-trained Model-based Continual Representation Learning: Fly-CL

 \section{Fly-CL}

 In this section, we detail the design motivation and functionality of each component of our Fly-CL framework.
 A schematic of the overall framework is provided in Figure~\ref{fig:workflow}, along with the pseudocode for the training and inference pipeline in Appendix \ref{App:pseudocode}.
-The decorrelation effect of each component is visualized in Figure~\ref{fig:heapmap}.
+The decorrelation effect of each component is visualized in Figure~\ref{fig:heapmap} using Pearson correlation coefficients of different class prototypes.